Home UpStaff

 Awarded by James W. Wurman, Major General, Commanding.

-Letter of commendation, from Major General James W. Wurman for outstanding physical fitness during basic combat training.
+Letter of commendation, from Major General James W. Wurman for excellence during basic combat training.

 Letter of commendation, from Captain Bruce W. Chittenden, Commander of A Co., 4th Battalion, 26th Infantry 3rd BCT Brigade, Ft.
 Dix, NJ,